-We’ve put together a list of 10 modern-day heroes who have made a difference in their communities from a young age.
-If your students ever ask you, “Can young people change the world?” the stories of these children and young adults answer a resounding “yes!”
+Here is a list of 10 modern-day heroes who have made a difference in their communities from a young age.
+If your students ever ask you, “Can young people change the world?” the stories of these children and young adults answer with a resounding “Yes!”

 1. Malala Yousafzai

-As a child, Malala Yousafzai attended her father’s school—one of the few in Pakistan that educated young girls.
-After surviving a shot to the head by a Taliban gunman while riding to school, she became a passionate advocate for a woman’s right to education.
+As a child, Malala Yousafzai learned in her father’s school—one of the few in Pakistan that educated young girls.
+A girl attending school was considered a challenge to the Taliban regime’s authority, and defying them made her a target.
+She was shot on her way to school by a Taliban gunman but survived to become a passionate advocate for a woman’s right to education.

 July 12th is Malala Day in commemoration of when Malala spoke at the UN to present education as an international human right.
 If you work with students over the summer, this can be a great opportunity to teach your students how just one person can make a difference for many.